N9EWO Review :

 (see firmware version in menus) is used for the Digital Voice Decoding

 ?
-Receiver architecture uses traditional superhet circuits and
+Receiver architecture uses traditional superhet

 we must assume that all IF Filtering is being done with standard